MicrosoftDocs/msteams-docs/msteams-platform/toolkit/debug-your-Teams-app-test-tool.md

 1. Download the Teams App Test Tool CLI from the [GitHub](https://github.com/OfficeDev/TeamsFx/releases?q=teams-app-test-tool&expanded=true) release.

-1. Unzip the downloaded package into a folder, such as `C:\teams-app-test-tool`.
-In this folder, you'll find an executable binary file `teamsapptester.exe`.
+1. Unzip the downloaded package to a folder.
+You'll find an executable binary file `teamsapptester.exe`.

 1. Start your bot app.